upenn-embedded/avr-printf/README.md

 ## Examples

-The newmain.c file has some example code that you can selectively enable or disable at the top of that file.
+The examples_main.c file has some example code that you can selectively enable or disable at the top of that file.